 As such, the degree of savviness goes beyond the simple integration, communication, and adaptation of technology.
-Associate Professor and Dean of International, Shanton Chang from The University of Melbourne’s School of Computing and Information Systems says the ongoing demand for progressive skillsets that are in-line with real time industry change is a hot commodity – but these require ongoing maintenance.
-According to Chang, the only way to be nimble and ripe in developing times, is through delving deeper and earning the competitive advantage through the following four core skills categories.
+Associate Professor and Dean of International, Shanton Chang from the University of Melbourne’s School of Computing and Information Systems says the ongoing demand for progressive skillsets that are in-line with real time industry change is a hot commodity – but these require ongoing maintenance.
+According to Associate Professor Chang, the only way to be nimble and ripe in developing times, is through delving deeper and earning the competitive advantage through the following four core skills categories.

 Technical and technology integration skills

 “Digital transformation brings with it a demand for a whole range of skills that employees could capitalise on, and features both technical and technology integration skills.
 The more technical of these include cloud computing, cyber security, software engineering, and artificial intelligence and machine learning, through to data science, analytics and visualisation.
 The technology integration side of things ranges from UX Design through to business-IT alignment, information security, business process management, business analytics, search engine optimisation and social media expertise.